 - 1. Enter a sample name.
 If you choose not to, PeakTrak will enter the date and time as the sample name when you start the run. - 2.Review the PeakTrak Main window settings.
 If you want to change any settings, refer to the Editing a Method on-line help topic. - 3.Click the Play button. - 4.Select the sample Loading Type from the list.
-The Loading Type should support the sample injection technique you intend to use (see SAMPLE INJECTION METHODS [ON-LINE]).
-Possible sample loading types for the Rf 200, Rf 200i, and Rf 4x systems are: - Solid (Pause) Select this option if you intend place the sample into a solid sample load cartridge, but have not yet prepared the sample.
-You must also specify the cartridge type and size.
+The Loading Type should support the sample injection technique you intend to use (see SAMPLE INJECTION METHODS online).
+Possible sample loading types for the Rf+ systems, including those equipped with 4x are: - Solid (Pause) Select this option if you intend place the sample into a solid sample load cartridge, but have not yet prepared the sample.
+You must also specify the cartridge type and size (Column plan subscribers only).
 When you click the run button, the system will perform a column equilibration and then wait while you prepare the cartridge.
-After you have placed the cartridge on the system, click OK to continue with the run. - Solid Select this option if you have already prepared the sample, placed it into a solid sample load cartridge, and loaded the cartridge on the system.
-You must also specify the cartridge type and size.
-The system will automatically proceed until the end of the programmed run length.
+After you have placed the cartridge on the system, click OK to continue with the run.

-- Liquid Select this option if you have prepared a liquid sample and plan to manually inject it into the injection port after column equilibration. - None (on column) Select this option if you have preloaded the sample on the column.
+- Solid Select this option if you have already prepared the sample, placed it into a solid sample load cartridge, and loaded the cartridge on the system.
+You must also specify the cartridge type and size (Column plan subscribers only).
+The system will automatically proceed until the end of the programmed run length. - Liquid Select this option if you have prepared a liquid sample and plan to manually inject it into the injection port after column equilibration. - None (on column) Select this option if you have preloaded the sample on the column.
 The system will skip column equilibration so that the sample will not be flushed from the column before the run.

-Loading types for the Rf 75 system are:
+Loading types for the Rf150 system are: